melles1991/usecuewebsite/_posts/2018-11-11-goodbye-google.md

 My browsers development console showed red errors and a pop-up was shown.
 It were messages from Google for the owner of the website, and they read: 'The request is missing an API key, billing has not been enabled on your account, the provided billing method is invalid (for example an expired credit card) or a self-imposed daily limit has been exceeded'.
 Googling for 'Google Maps API billing' led to a page headed 'Pricing that scale to fit your needs'.
 I read that I could continue to use Google Maps if I entered my billing information.

-It basically came down to this: "We broke your website without warning, and we will hold it hostage until you give us a credit card number".
+> This was Google saying: We broke your website without warning, and we will hold it hostage until you give us a credit card number.

 What to do?
 Send my client an email?
 Begging for money?
 And for how much?
 Or worse... ask them for their credit card number?

-> We broke your website without warning, and we will hold it hostage until you give us a credit card number.

 I was angry.
 I did not want my websites to stop working, but could not ask my clients for money as a result of my poor judgement.
 And with 'poor judgement' I mean 'choosing Google as a partner in software development'.
 Google had stabbed me in the back.
 I had not expected them to be this unreliable, but here I was, facing the ugly truth.
 I had read that Google was losing ground (advertising income) to Amazon and Facebook, but I never thought that that would influence their loyalty towards developers.
 The once so popular company (amongst developers) had become greedy and irresponsible.
 I do not know what I found more appalling: that they had broken millions of websites or that they were blaming us with their 'for development purposes only' message.